sbn-psi/ldd_utilities/LddPreflight/README.md

 # LDDPreflight

-This is a supplemental checker that finds LDD problems not currently caught by validate or LDDTool.
+This is a supplemental checker that finds LDD problems not known to be currently caught by validate or LDDTool.

 The following checks are currently enforced (approximately).
 Some are enforced better than others, but each one should be reasonably accurate: